FladdCW/CA_Project/README.txt

 5. for all animals redirect to: http://127.0.0.1:5000/allAnimals

-6. To add/edit/delete animals from database modify pop_db.py (lines 29-38)
+6. To add/edit/delete animals from database modify and re-run pop_db.py (lines 29-38)